archway-network/archway-docs/docs/create/getting-started/install.md

 Archway uses `cargo-generate` and `cargo-run-script` to provide and manage project templates for dApp development.

-To install `cargo-generate` with `vendored-openssl`, and the `cargo-run-script` module, run the command:
+To install `cargo-generate` with `vendored-openssl`, and the `cargo-run-script` module, run the commands:

 ```bash
 cargo install cargo-generate --features vendored-openssl